vincentarelbundock/lockbox/README.md

     [1] "Very sensitive data."

 Now, let’s use the public key and the `file_encrypt()` function to encrypt the file.
-A `.age` suffix is added, and the content becomes gibberish.
+The `.age` suffix is added automatically to the file name, and the content becomes gibberish.

 ``` r
 file_encrypt(